wp-plugins/bbpress-multi-image-uploader/readme.txt

 2. Images attached to topics and replies.

 == Changelog ==

+= 1.0.2 =
+* Bug: Fixed attachment bug on bbpress search template.
+* Bug: Fixed JS bug of removing thumbnail from topic and replies.

 = 1.0.1 =
 * Bug: Attachment bug in replies fixed.